ahmed-tarek-salem/ShoesApp/README.md

 - User freindly screens with some many built-in animations.
 - Beautiful UI using stack to make drawer.
 - Adding or deleting products to your cart.
-- Adding or deleteing products to your favorite list.
+- Adding or deleting products to your favorite list.

 ## Screenshots
 <img src='Ecommerce-Screenshots/gif1.gif' width="300" />